Financing a Modular Home in 2025: Budgeting, Lenders & Approval Tips

 Loan Options for Financing a Modular Home in 2025

-Several loan options are available, each suited to different needs.
+Several loan options are available for financing a modular home, each suited to different needs.
 For those planning to use their modular home as a short-term rental (e.g., Airbnb), DSCR loans for Airbnb properties can be a great fit.
 Explore payment scenarios with our free Mortgage Calculator.
+For more on financing a modular home, check out Rocket Mortgage’s modular home guide.
 Here’s a quick comparison:

 Loan Type Best For Min Down Payment Rates (2025)